AriqF1/nocode_portofolio/README.md

 - About : A summary of my educational background, skills, interests, and career goals.

+- Tech Stack : A showcase of my tech code

 - Projects: A showcase of selected projects I've worked on, including technologies used and key features.

 - Contact: A simple and accessible way to get in touch with me via email or social media.

 ## 🛠 Tech
 - Framer – No-code platform for building responsive sites